toggins/Klawiatura/README.md

 ## Multiplayer

+> [!IMPORTANT]
+> In order for peer-to-peer networking to work properly, you need to turn off every VPN and DPI circumvention tool (i.e. Cloudflare WARP, zapret) on your machine.
+Otherwise, lobbies won't display other players.

 > [!WARNING]
 > Multiplayer with 3+ players is not guaranteed to be stable.
 It's possible to get a desync error & crash if packets get dropped.